Skip to main content

 • Driver group: Restricting drivers to you and your partner lowers the premium compared to open use.

-For the current type-class data, the ADAC published the 2026 list.
+For the current type-class data, the ADAC publishes the updated list each year.
 You can also check your model in our Kfz-Versicherungsklasse explainer.

 Teilkasko, Vollkasko, Haftpflicht: what covers what?